chimay/wheel/README.md

 git clone --depth 1 --filter=blob:none https://github.com/chimay/wheel
 ```

-If you install or update this way, don't forget to run :
+If you install or update with git, don't forget to run :

 ```vim
 :helptags doc